Exceptional Non-Abelian Topology in Multiband Non-Hermitian Systems

-{\textit{Annihilation and coalescence of EPs.~}}The non-Abelian exceptional topology brings key non-local features in the merging, annihilation, and coalescence process of EPs.
+{\textit{Annihilation and coalescence of EPs.—}}The non-Abelian exceptional topology brings key nonlocal features in the merging, annihilation, and coalescence process of EPs.
 As the first application of the NACR, we investigate the merging of two EPs with opposite charges.
-Fig. \ref{fig2}(a) sketches a bizarre case of two EPs (labeled as X and Y) in the parameter space with a time-varying Hamiltonian.
-Y bypasses another EP (labeled as Z) before rejoining with X. For this case, Z enters and then leaves the closed path $\Gamma$ during the process.
-Suppose X and Y were initially created pairwise from a Dirac point or a hybrid EP \cite{Fuliang,dptoep1,dptoep2,hep1,hep2,hep3,SM}.
-The local braidings of X, Y, Z are denoted as $b_X$, $b_Y$, and $b_Z$, respectively.
+Figure \ref{fig2}(a) sketches a bizarre case of two EPs (labeled as $X$ and $Y$) in the parameter space with a time-varying Hamiltonian. $Y$ bypasses another EP (labeled as $Z$) before rejoining with $X$.
+For this case, $Z$ enters and then leaves the closed path $\Gamma$ during the process.
+Suppose $X$ and $Y$ were initially created pairwise from a Dirac point or a hybrid EP \cite{Fuliang,dptoep1,dptoep2,hep1,hep2,hep3,SM}.
+The local braidings of $X$, $Y$, $Z$ are denoted as $b_X$, $b_Y$, and $b_Z$, respectively.
 We have the initial braiding $b_{\Gamma}(t_i)=b_Xb_Y=1$ and final braiding $b_{\Gamma}(t_f)=b_Xb_Z^{-1}b_X^{-1}b_Z$ \cite{SM}.
-The two EPs do not annihilate each other eventually except $b_X$ and $b_Z$ commute, $b_Xb_Z=b_Zb_X$.
+The two EPs do not annihilate each other eventually, except when $b_X$ and $b_Z$ commute, $b_Xb_Z=b_Zb_X$.
 Otherwise, they would coalesce into a higher-order EP.
 To visualize the difference, we note that the path $\Gamma$ at $t_i$ and $t_f$ is smoothly deformed to topologically distinct paths $s_1$ and $s_2$ at some intermediate time [Fig. \ref{fig2}(a)].
-As the non-commutativity occurs between neighboring braidings from the relation Eq. (\ref{braidrelation}), the annihilation and coalescence exhibits an "adjacent" effect, where an EP pair between the $i$th and $(i+1$)th bands (with braiding $\tau_i^{\pm1}$) is unaffected/affected by its non-adjacent/adjacent EP (with braiding $\tau_{i\pm1}^{\pm}$).
+As the noncommutativity occurs between neighboring braidings from the relation in Eq. (\ref{braidrelation}), the annihilation and coalescence exhibit an ``adjacent" effect, where an EP pair between the $i$th and $(i+1$)th bands (with braiding $\tau_i^{\pm1}$) is unaffected (affected) by its nonadjacent (adjacent) EP (with braiding $\tau_{i\pm1}^{\pm}$).

-{\textit{Experimental realization.~}}The path-dependent annihilation of EPs is best illustrated by the following three-state model:
+{\textit{Experimental realization.—}}The path-dependent annihilation of EPs is best illustrated by the following three-state model:

 The model can be readily implemented in various experimental platforms, e.g., coupled acoustic cavities \cite{ep2encircling3,epnexus,pg3,hep1,hep2}, as depicted in Fig. \ref{fig2}(b).
-Here $\kappa$ is the coupling strength between neighboring cavities. $\kappa=1$ is set as the energy unit. $\delta$, $\delta'(t)$, $-\delta$ are the detunings and $\gamma(t)$, $\gamma'$, $-\gamma(t)$ are the gain or loss in the respective cavities.
+Here $\kappa$ is the coupling strength between neighboring cavities. $\kappa=1$ is set as the energy unit. $\delta$, $\tilde{\delta}(t)$, $-\delta$ are the detunings and $\gamma(t)$, $\tilde{\gamma}$, $-\gamma(t)$ are the gain or loss in the respective cavities.
+We note that the main physics stays unchanged if only the loss term is present \cite{Ornigotti1r, Joglekarr}.